 Show All Answers

 The Community Safety Payroll tax will be effective January 1, 2021.
 The first quarterly tax return and payment for the employer payroll tax and the employee payroll tax will be due on April 30, 2021.
-The first annual return and payment for the self-employment tax will be due April 15, 2022, for calendar year filers.

 Public employees are subject to the employee payroll tax if they work at a public employer located in the Eugene city limits.